GameDevTecnico/cubos/docs/pages/2_features/quadrados.md

 The issue is, voxel formats like `.qb` and `.vox` are not designed to store only the indices of materials, but the whole material definition, per voxel.
-This conflicts with the way **CUBOS.** works, so we need to convert these formats into the internal format used by **CUBOS.**.
+This conflicts with the way **Cubos** works, so we need to convert these formats into the internal format used by **Cubos**.
 This is where `quadrados convert` comes in.
 It takes a `.qb` voxel file and splits it into a palette (`.pal`), and one or more voxel grids (`.grd`).